cmosher01/SimpleXml/README.md

 # SimpleXml

+DEPRECATED: This library is no longer maintained.
+It will remain archived, for reference purposes only.

 A simple library to handle XML from a Java application.

-Pass in XML as Strings, for Xerces parsing, RELAX NG validation, and SAXON transformation.
+Pass in XML as Strings, for Xerces parsing, RELAX NG validation, and SAXON 9 transformation.

 ```java
 final String xml = "<?xml   version = \"1.0\"   encoding = \"utf-8\" ?>" +